What Is ‘Commission’ in Real Estate?

 Do Home Buyers Ever Pay Real Estate Commissions?

 The buyer pays for a realtor’s commission indirectly.
-It comes from the property’s sale price, which belongs to the party who is selling the home.
+It comes from the property’s sale price, which belongs to the party who bought the home.

 In other words, if there is no buyer, there will be no sale or real estate agent commission.